go-task/task/README.md

 You can use `--force` or `-f` if you want to force a task to run even when up-to-date.

+Also, `task --status [tasks]...` will exit with non-zero exit code if any of the tasks is not up-to-date.

 ### Variables

 When doing interpolation of variables, Task will look for the below.